ctf0/SimpleMenu/README.md

 - publish the packages assets with `php artisan vendor:publish`
     - for simpleMenu [Wiki](https://github.com/ctf0/simple-menu/wiki/Publish)
     - also check the **Dependencies** packages pages for "config/options/migrations".

-- check `resources/assets/vendor/SimpleMenu` and add the **component & styles** to your build system.

 ## Config
 **config/simpleMenu.php**